-You’re cuddling with your pup one day, when you notice that their head is feeling unusually hot.
+You’re cuddling with your pup when you notice that their head is feeling unusually hot.

-The first thing you anticipate is fever.
-But you’re a bit skeptical about it, because your dog seems perfectly healthy.
+The first thing you think of is fever.
+But you’re not sure because your dog seems perfectly healthy.

-But how do you become certain that your dog is suffering from a fever?
+So how do you tell if your dog is suffering from a fever?
 What’s the procedure for checking their body temperature?

 Why Is Your Dog’s Head Hot?

-As humans, our first instinct when we find out that our dog’s head is feeling hot is to panic.
-But just because a hot forehead is an indication of fever in humans doesn’t necessarily make it valid for dogs too.
+As humans, our first instinct when we find out that our dog’s head is feeling hot is panic.
+But just because a hot forehead indicates fever in humans doesn’t necessarily make it valid for dogs.

-The reason is that dogs naturally have a higher body temperature than humans.
-Also, your dog’s head could be hot due to numerous reasons, which aren’t an emergency or even dangerous.
+The reason is that dogs have a higher body temperature than humans.
+Your dog’s head could be hot for reasons which aren’t an emergency or even dangerous.
 We’ll discuss all the reasons later on, but first, let’s take a more in-depth look at why a hot head isn’t usually an indication of fever.

 Average Body Temperature Of Dogs

 Dogs tend to have a higher average body temperature than humans.
-The body temperature of a healthy dog lies between 99.5°F – 102.5°F, while humans average between 97.6°F –99.6°F. So, what you might consider being a high temperature for your dog would actually be entirely normal for them.
+The body temperature of a healthy dog lies between 99.5°F – 102.5°F, while humans average between 97.6°F –99.6°F. So, what you might consider being a high temperature for your dog could be entirely normal.

-Another thing to consider is that our fingers aren’t sensitive enough to accurately estimate temperatures.
+Another thing to consider is that our fingers aren’t sensitive enough to estimate temperatures accurately.
 So even if you do feel that your dog’s head is feeling hotter than usual, the actual reason might be completely harmless.

 Can you test your dog’s temperature by their nose?

-One of the most popular misconceptions in the canine world is that you can check a dog’s temperature by the condition of their nose.
-But despite its popularity, this method is mainly inaccurate and has no scientific research to back it.
+A popular misconceptionis that you can check a dog’s temperature by the condition of their nose.
+But despite its longevity, this method is mainly inaccurate and has no scientific research to back it.